 As I said, I was really starting to like this girl.
 “I’ve heard of it.
 Anything I should know?”

-“You’re a growin’ boy, so I went big.
+“As I warned you, I went big, but you’re a growin’ boy.
+You can handle it.
 Pork sausages, thick cut bacon, a pair of fried hen’s eggs—”

 “Because rooster eggs are tough to find, no doubt.”

 Saoirse’s eyes narrowed.
 “I can take this all back and let you wallow in your stupor of self-pity.”